cdelker/schemdraw/docs/usage/customizing.rst

-The `Element` setup function takes arbitrary keyword arguments than can help define the circuit element to draw.
+The `Element.__init__` method takes arbitrary keyword arguments than can help define the circuit element to draw.
-Generally, `setup` function should pass along its kwargs to the Segment to ensure things like custom colors are drawn correctly.
+Keyword arguments passed to the Segment instances will override the drawing defaults or kwargs passed in to the `Element.__init__`.

 In addition to the list of Segments, named anchors and other parameters should be specified in the `setup` function.
 Anchors should be added to the `Element.anchors` dictionary as name: [x, y] pairs.

-The Element instance maintains its own parameters dictionary in `Element.params` that can be set by the `setup` function and override the default drawing parameters.
+The Element instance maintains its own parameters dictionary in `Element.params` that override the default drawing parameters.
 Parameters are resolved by a ChainMap of user arguments to the `Element` instance, the `Element.params` attribute, then the `schemdraw.Drawing` parameters.
 A common use of setting `Element.params` in the setup function is to change the default position of text labels, for example Transistor elements apply labels on the right side of the element by default, so they add to the setup: